Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

 ####Run the chain submission script:
 From the miRquant directory:
 ```
-$ cd /proj/seth_lab/users/ONYEN/miRquant
+$ cd /path/to/miRquant

-$ python miRquant.py path/to/MY_PROJECT_NAME/*.fastq
+$ python miRquant.py path/to/configuration/

 ```

-Check that your jobs are running
-`$ bjobs`

-####Once all jobs have finished ( “No unfinished jobs” message):
+####Once all jobs have finished:
-This might take awhile depending on the number of samples run.
 Once the chain submission has finished, you can see if there were any errors in your log files.
 The log files will be located in the output folder specified in the configuration file in a directory of the sample name, in a logs directory.

-In your MY_PROJECT_NAME directory, there will be a directory for each FILENAME.fastq (called FILENAME.)
+In your project directory, there will be a directory for each FILENAME.fastq (called FILENAME.)

 In that directory, there will be an IntermediateFiles subdirectory and a FILENAME.stats file.